One Madison: Construction

-When the building was originally announced, it was to be 47 stories and called The Saya; the name was changed to One Madison Park around the time that construction began in 2006 and then to One Madison after it was taken over by the Related Companies.
+When the building was originally announced, it was to be 47 stories and called The Saya.
+The name was changed to One Madison Park around the time that construction began in 2006 and then to One Madison after it was taken over by the Related Companies.
 The building as constructed has 60 stories.

-By April 2010, the building had topped out, but was still not complete, having run into financial difficulties.
+By April 2010, the building had topped out but was still not complete, having run into financial difficulties.
 Sales of residential units had stopped, but the appointment of a receiver on April 15 allowed sales to start again.
 The building continued to be mired in financial and legal problems, including multiple lawsuits and allegations of fraud, and was forced into bankruptcy by some of its creditors in June 2010.

 At one point, a 22-story building designed by noted architect Rem Koolhaas was to be the building's "companion" on 22nd Street, but later plans called for an 11-story building designed by CetraRuddy, the firm that designed One Madison; although at the time construction began in January 2013, permits had reportedly been issued for a 6-story building, which will include the entrance lobby and two duplex apartments.
 The companion building, designed by BKSK Architects to feature a terracotta and glass facade, will be the primary entrance to the building.

 Post-completion

-By 2013, ownership of the building had passed to a consortium of creditors, including Related Companies, the CIM Group, and HFZ Capital Group, who completed construction and resumed sales that year.
+By 2013, ownership of the building had passed to a consortium of creditors, including the Related Companies, the CIM Group, and HFZ Capital Group, who completed construction and resumed sales that year.
 As of February 2014, seventy-five percent of the building's units had been sold.